magnesj/ResInsight/docs/BuildInstructions.md

 ## Source code
 The source code is hosted at [GitHub](https://github.com/opm/resinsight)

-In a git enables shell do: `git clone https://github.com/OPM/ResInsight.git`
+In a git enabled shell do: `git clone https://github.com/OPM/ResInsight.git`

 ## Dependencies and Prerequisites